 Chicken Sh!t Bingo

 If you’re in town on a Sunday, you may also catch Dale performing at C Boy’s Heart & Soul during Chicken Sh!t Bingo.
+He typically plays once a month, with a rotating cast of bands rounding out the rest of the month.
 Or, you can travel up North to where the weekly event began at Ginny’s Little Longhorn Saloon (though the actual Ginny now partakes in the activity at C-Boy’s).

 Don’t have anything to wear for your ATX fueled country music extravaganza?
 Swing by Allens Boots, the biggest supplier of western wear in Austin.
 The flagship store is located on South Congress, just down the road from the Continental Club, but there’s a second location in Round Rock, as well.